-Episode 13: Pegging In our first episode of Season 2, Amory Jane talks to sex educators, Reid Mihalko and Allison Moon!
+Episode 13: Pegging On the thirteenth episode of Sex on the Brain, Amory Jane talks to sex educators, Reid Mihalko and Allison Moon!
 They dive deep into #buttstuff with a special focus on pegging, and share a lot of funny and intimate stories about their own anal experiences.
 This episode is extra humorous and as educational as a full pegging workshop!
 Highly recommended for anyone who wants to learn more about ass play, dildos, harnesses, and why the hell both Allison Moon and Amory Jane are into roleplaying as frat boys.

 Our next episode, which will be on the topic of pegging and feature Allison Moon and Reid Mihalko, will be coming out later this month.
 Then, starting in May, we will be moving into our official once per month schedule (with occasional bonus episodes).

 Our tiny podcasting team is still very excited to be producing Sex on the Brain, but we needed to give ourselves more time each month to focus on our workshops, teaching tours, music, writing, and live sex-positive events likeWhoopee!
 A Sex-Positive Variety Show.

 We look forward to kicking off our second season this month and to continue bringing you sex-positive entertainment and education!

 Amory Jane, Sound Engineer Mat, and Intern Courtney